luvoid/COM3D2-All-Bout-Bones/wiki/Meidoify-a-Character.md

 # [Meido-ify a Character](https://github.com/luvoid/COM3D2-All-Bout-Bones/blob/main/wiki/Meidoify-a-Character.md)

-**NOTE: I haven't really tested this in many scenarios yet, so you may have to manually create certain properties, bones, etc, for the script to work right**
+**NOTE: I haven't really tested this in many scenarios yet, so you may have to manually create certain properties, bones, etc, for the scripts to work right**

 This is a more **advance** technique.
 You need to be more familiar with CM3D2 modding and blender to follow this.